“Welsh‑born, prairie‑rooted — the Thomas patriarch of the inland brigades.”

 X. Senior Service in the Red River Settlement

-In his later career, Thomas held senior positions in the Red River Settlement, where he continued to serve as a respected officer and community leader¹⁶.
-His household became a hub of kinship, trade, and social influence, linking officer‑class families with Cree and Métis relations across the region.
+In his later career, Thomas held senior positions in the Red River Settlement, where he continued to serve as a respected officer and community leader²⁰.
+His household became a hub of kinship and trade, linking officer‑class families with Cree and Métis relations across the region.

 XI.
 Retirement and Final Years

-After decades of inland service, Thomas retired to the Red River Settlement, where he lived among his extended family and the growing Métis community¹⁷.
-He died around 1828, leaving behind a legacy that shaped the region for generations.
+After decades of service, Thomas retired to the Red River Settlement, where he lived among his extended family and the growing Métis community²¹.
+He died in 1828, leaving behind a legacy that shaped the region for generations.

 XII.
 Legacy

-• the birth of descendants who shaped the Red River and Saskatchewan District communities for generations¹⁸
+- the birth of descendants who shaped the Red River and Saskatchewan communities²²

-• his role as witness and signatory to the Selkirk Treaty, anchoring his place in the legal and political history of the Red River Settlement
+- his role as signatory to the Selkirk Treaty, anchoring his place in the history of the Red River Settlement.

 ENDNOTES